FIZON

 A longtime repair shop partner recently faced a customer dispute over the term "original screen."
 The customer expected a brand new Apple screen, while the shop had installed a high-quality refurbished original, leading to confusion about what "original" actually means in screen replacements.

-Original iPhone screens fall into four categories: OEM (original materials assembly), Original Refurbished (genuine screens professionally restored), Original Pulled (removed from functioning devices), and Original New (genuine Apple service parts).
-Each category offers different price-performance ratios while maintaining Apple’s core display quality.
+Original iPhone screens fall into four categories: OEM, Original Refurbished, Original Pulled, and Original New.
+Each category offers different price-performance ratios while maintaining Apple's core display quality.

 1. OEM Screens